Remarkable Benefits of Aquatic Exercise

-Individuals with COPD and other lung diseases have found considerable results from exercises while in the water.
+Individuals with COPD and other lung diseases have benefited considerably from exercises while in the water.
 Most of them are extremely thrilled that they can participate throughout the entire water aerobics class without fatiguing or needing an inhaler.
-The support of the water always the individual to get their heart up while helping sustain a good oxygen saturation in the blood stream.
+The support of the water allows the individual to get their heart up while helping to sustain a good oxygen saturation in the bloodstream.

-The hydrostatic pressure of the water on your body, joints, muscles and internal organs, massages and comforts all parts your body while you exercise.
+The hydrostatic pressure of the water on your body, joints, muscles and internal organs, massages, and comforts all parts of your body while you exercise.
 You never feel fatigued.

 WHY GET IN THE WATER?

-Because aquatic exercise is a low impact exercise and it is great for people suffering from joint problems or issues with weight.
-When you work out in the water you get a total body workout and a fast way to improve general strength, stamina, and cardiovascular fitness.
+Because aquatic exercise is a low impact exercise, it is great for people suffering from joint problems or issues with weight.
+When you work out in the water, you get a total body workout.
+Exercising in water is a fast way to improve general strength, stamina, and cardiovascular fitness.

 As a regular physical activity, aquatic exercise can help lower blood pressure and cholesterol.

-Swimming provides effective weight management, depending on your weight, 100-200 lbs, you could burn an average of 250-520 calories in a half an hour of swimming.
+Swimming provides effective weight management, depending on your weight.
+If you are between 100-200 lbs, you could burn an average of 250-520 calories in a half-hour of swimming.

-Water Aerobics Classes (exercises performed in a vertical position in either shallow or deep water), can burn between 400 and 500 calories in one hour.
+Water aerobics classes (exercises performed in a vertical position in either shallow or deep water), can burn between 400 and 500 calories in an hour.